 The programme included a rich list of themes and speakers that can be found in the Summit agenda.

 Both days were recorded and links to each session are available within the Summit’s Summary Report.

-Many of the themes described in the Strategy & Progress and Research & Evaluation sections of this website were discussed by key stakeholders within the Summit – often those involved in preparation of reports and papers.
+Many of the evaluation and research themes described on this website were discussed by key stakeholders within the Summit – often those involved in preparation of reports and papers.
 The recording therefore complements those descriptions and findings.

 Within the summary report, John Knell, the Summit’s rapporteur, described the event as having been like a three-act play: